PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         for handling the DSR from Playform employees.

-    3. All DSRs from the Users must be addressed at and answered from the following e-mail address: dsr@playform.cloud.
-DSR from the employees can be addressed directly to the HR manager or at dsr@playform.cloud.
+    3. All DSRs from the Users must be addressed at and answered from the following e-mail address: dsr@Playform.Cloud.
+DSR from the employees can be addressed directly to the HR manager or at dsr@Playform.Cloud.

     4. The responsible employee must answer to the DSR within one (1) month from receiving the request.
 If complying with the DSR takes more than